HL7/ANF/README.md

 **1. If it is your first time working with the HL7 ANF repository you must start by cloning the repository.
 Otherwise, you must pull to get the most recent version of the repository.**

 To clone the repository, follow the following steps:
-a.
-Open Fork
+1. Open Fork
-b.
-Select File -> Clone…
+2. Select File -> Clone…
-c.
-Place “https://github.com/HL7/ANF.git” in the “Repository URL” field.
+3. Place “https://github.com/HL7/ANF.git” in the “Repository URL” field.
-d.
-Select where you would like your local repository to live in the “Parent Folder” field – if you have already set up a parent folder for another repository (i.e C:\code), please consider using the same folder for consistency.
+4. Select where you would like your local repository to live in the “Parent Folder” field – if you have already set up a parent folder for another repository (i.e C:\code), please consider using the same folder for consistency.
-e.
-In the name field, enter the name for your local repository (i.e. how the repository will appear in your file explorer) using a name like “ANF Specifcation”.
+5. In the name field, enter the name for your local repository (i.e. how the repository will appear in your file explorer) using a name like “ANF Specifcation”.
-f.
-Click “Clone”
+6. Click “Clone”

 If you already have a local version of the repository, follow the steps below:
-a.
-Open Fork
+1. Open Fork
-b.
-The repository might already be open in the Fork GUI.
+2. The repository might already be open in the Fork GUI.
 If so, you will see the name of the repository (from step e above) in a tab on the top portion of the screen.
 Click on the tab and the skip to step e below.
 If the repository is not already open, proceed to step c.
-c.
-Select File -> Open Repository…
+3. Select File -> Open Repository…
-d.
-Navigate to the directory that you cloned the repository and click “Select folder”
+4. Navigate to the directory that you cloned the repository and click “Select folder”
-e.
-Once the repository is open Fork, click the “Pull” button in the upper left (the arrow that is pointing downward      )
+5. Once the repository is open Fork, click the “Pull” button in the upper left (the arrow that is pointing downward      )

 **2. Locate the appropriate XML file that you would like to make your changes in.** Each XML file corresponds to a different section of the repository.
 The “root” xml file is called “hl7-anf-ballot-root.xml” and is in the “ballot-root” module.
 Within this file, you will find a reference to other XML files for each section of the ANF document.